darmovzal/yoca/README.md

 # YOCA PKI
 ## YOCA PKI - Your Own Certificate Authority for Android

-Your swiss knife for public key security.
+Your swiss army knife for public key security.

 With YOCA you can easily:
 * generate strong public/private keys